jackweekes/Mealie-Recipes-iOS-APP/README.md

 # Mealie-Recipes-iOS-APP

 A native SwiftUI app for iOS and iPadOS that connects to your self-hosted Mealie server.
-Browse recipes, manage your shopping list, and cook with smart timers – all fully integrated via the Mealie API.
+Browse recipes, manage your shopping list, upload new recipes – now with image and URL import powered by OpenAI – all fully integrated via the Mealie API.

+---

-# Mealie iOS App (Community Project)
+## Mealie iOS App (Community Project)

 A native iOS app built with SwiftUI to connect to your self-hosted [Mealie](https://github.com/mealie-recipes/mealie) server via the official API.
-Designed for iPhone and iPad, this app brings recipe management and shopping lists to your fingertips – fully integrated with your Mealie instance.
+Designed for iPhone and iPad, this app brings recipe management, shopping lists, and smart uploads to your fingertips.

 ---